MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.Result** - Success or fail of the operation

-- **RMS.ScenarioId** - Scenario Id defined by Rights Management Service Client
+- **RMS.ScenarioId** - Scenario ID defined by Rights Management Service Client

 - **RMS.SDKVersion** - The version of Rights Management Service Client